Families and relationships

 Being the main carer is often not just financially or practically difficult, but it can also take an emotional toll on single parents.
 And despite progress, single parents still tell us they experience social stigma and stereotyping – from the general public and service providers, as well as the media and politicians.

-- On average, there are fewer children in single parent families than couple parent families: over half of single parent families has only one child
+- On average, there are fewer children in single parent families than couple parent families: over half (54.5%) of single parent families have only one child (ii)

-- On average, single parenthood lasts around five years.
+- On average, single parenthood lasts around five years (iv)

 Single parents are part of mainstream family life, yet this is not fully recognised by policymakers, employers and businesses.